shaneafsar/wordlescorer/README.md

 * Improve parsing acessibility text on images that leveraged wa11y.co (any others parsers out there?).
 * Provide a score or unique message for interesting pattern results.
 * Static website to paste results without needing to tweet.
 * More & varied compliments!
+(Perhaps via OpenAI?)

 ### Infra
-* Add massive suite of unit tests (make it easier to receive contributions)
 * Refactor DBs into typescript and/or leverage Replit data store
 * Pull out the scoring mechanism so that it can be used independently (e.g. for a static website, bots on other services)